cekrem/cekrem.github.io/content/hire.md

 date = "2021-10-10"
 +++

+Update: [I've signed with Ensō](/posts/im-joining-enso), and will only take on assignments through them going forward.

 ## Who I Am

 I'm a seasoned tech professional with over a decade of experience in crafting efficient, performant, and elegant code.
 My passion lies in deep work, empowering leadership, and solving complex and challenging problems.